Ever wondered if some genomic regions of interest overlap significantly with known (or own) sets of regions?

 # get GWAS catalog

-os.system("wget -O gwas_catalog.tsv http://www.ebi.ac.uk/gwas/api/search/downloads/alternative") # gwas db dump
+os.system("wget -O gwas_catalog.tsv https://www.ebi.ac.uk/gwas/api/search/downloads/alternative") # gwas db dump

-os.system("wget http://www.ebi.ac.uk/fgpt/gwas/ontology/GWAS-EFO-Mappings201405.xlsx") # gwas mapping/ontology
+os.system("wget https://www.ebi.ac.uk/fgpt/gwas/ontology/GWAS-EFO-Mappings201405.xlsx") # gwas mapping/ontology

 # read in catalog and mappings